w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 :::tip Use Warp sync for faster syncing

-By default, the node performs `full` sync, which downloads and validates the full blockchain history. `warp` sync can be used as a faster way for syncing the validator node.
+By default, the node performs `full` sync, which downloads and validates the full blockchain history. `warp` sync can be used as a faster way to sync the validator node.

 `./target/production/polkadot --sync warp`